Patient Safety and Quality Assurance Study Guide for the PTCB Exam

 Tall Man Lettering

-Tall man lettering is used to help differentiate portions of sound-alike/look-alike drug names that are different so as to draw one’s eye to a potential source of error.
+Tall man lettering is used to help differentiate portions of sound-alike/look-alike drug names by drawing one’s eye to a potential source of error and preventing “selection errors” during the filling process.
 Consider the example of hydralazine (an antihypertensive) and hydroxyzine (an antihistamine).
-These drugs look the same except for the middle three letters.
-Therefore, on the bottle and when communicating the drug name in writing, those different letters will be capitalized to draw the reader’s eye to the potential discrepancy (e.g., hydrALAzine vs. hydrOXYzine).
+These drugs look the same except for the middle three letters, but mixing them up could be very dangerous.
+Therefore, on the bottle and when communicating the drug name in writing, those three letters in each name will be capitalized to draw the reader’s eye to the potential discrepancy: hydrALAzine and hydrOXYzine.

 Inventory management accounts for a significant portion of a pharmacy team’s workload.
-Inventory management may include ordering and receiving products, identifying specific storage requirements, and removing expired or recalled medications.
+This process may include ordering and receiving products, identifying specific storage requirements, and removing expired or recalled medications.
 Schedule 2 (C-II) controlled substances are subject to additional inventory checks and balances.
 Within a pharmacy, different strategies to separate medications may be employed.
-For example, high-risk medications may be stored separately from other medications and/or medications with similar formulations may be stored together so the pharmacy employee can compare “like” products to identify the correct drug.
+For example, high-risk medications may be stored separately from other medications, and/or medications with similar formulations may be stored together so the pharmacy employee can compare “like” products to identify the correct drug.

 Leading and Trailing Zeros